ignatandrei/stankins/StankinsDemos/readme.txt

-﻿execute the job definition with
+execute the job definition with

 dotnet StankinsSimpleJob.dll execute <path to jobDefinition.txt>